xerus2000/diffr/README.md

 ## diffr

 Reviewing changes involves reading diffs.
 Sometimes, a line-oriented presentation of changes is not precise enough, especially when changes involve long lines or very similar consecutive lines.

-This program processes such diffs, and outputs them (in the console) with additional diff information on top of the unified diff format, using text attributes.
+This program takes diffs and adds additional formatting on top of the unified diff format using text attributes.
 It works hunk by hunk, recomputing the diff on a word-by-word basis.

 The current implementation uses